Things To Do

 Corsica’s delightful take on cheesecake isn’t the only thing that uses chestnut flour.
 In fact, this is now an essential ingredient in many Corsican desserts, harkening back to the 16th century when every landowner had to plant four trees per year – one of them being a chestnut tree.

 Chestnut flour beignets are also popular, and you may even find some stuffed with brocciu cheese for a touch of extra indulgence.
+For more traditional Corsican cuisine, pulenda is the name of bread baked with chestnut flour, water and salt, typically shaped into a ball or a pancake and then cooked in a deep dish.

 Canistrelli

 After something smaller yet still sweet?
 Canistrelli shortbread cookies are made using flour, sugar, white wine, and some kind of flavouring – typically lemon zest.
 They have a crisp, crunchy texture that makes them ideal for dipping in coffee or other hot drinks, but they’re not quite as tough as Italian biscotti.
-Locals are known to enjoy them for breakfast, but you can also pop a few in your pocket to snack on the Corsican way throughout the day.

 Wine

-With so much delectable cuisine to sample, you’ll want a fine class of wine to pair with it all.
+With so much delectable cuisine to sample, you’ll want a fine glass of wine to pair with it all.
 Lucky for you, Phoenician settlers first planted vines on Corsica over 2,500 years ago, kick-starting a winemaking trade that continues on the island to this day.

 Due to the wide variety of terrain and altitudes on the island, you’ll find an equally impressive array of locally produced wines, with the most popular ones including Nielluccio, Sciacarello and Minustellu.
-Whether you favour white, red or rosé, you’ll find something special to whet your appetite here.
+Corsica’s wine reputation is definitely on the up, so it’s well worth enjoying a variety of pairings at the best restaurants in Corsica or buying a bottle yourself.

 So, there you have it: our top picks for the best foods to try in Corsica.
 Looking for somewhere to stay throughout your visit?
 Check out our luxury holiday villas in Corsica, and feel free to contact a member of our concierge team if you need some extra help deciding.